-7 myths about slow cookers, busted
+Is it OK to cook pasta in a slow cooker?
+Debunking 7 common cooking myths

 Many slow cookers these days have lids and inserts that are dishwasher safe, so it's simple enough to toss them in with the rest of your dirty dishes.
 For anything that might get sticky — if you're making cake or mac and cheese, for example — it's a good idea to spray the insert with nonstick cooking spray for easy cleanup afterwards.
 Or you could use disposable slow cooker liners, which protect your appliance from any baked-on messes.

-Myth 5: You can dump all your ingredients in the slow cooker, set it and go
+Myth 5: You can dump in all ingredients, set the slow cooker and go

 I wish this were true — and it is for some recipes — but for many, it isn't.
 If you want to achieve truly delicious meals in your slow cooker, it does take a little more finesse.
-You may have to brown some ingredients beforehand (like cubes of beef if you're making a stew), though if your slow cooker has a brown function you can do this right in the appliance.
+You may have to brown some ingredients beforehand (like cubes of beef, if you're making a stew).
 Or, you may have to add more delicate ingredients 30 or 15 minutes before the cook time is up in order to ensure that things like greens or rice don't overcook.
 So it's not quite as simple as it seems.
-It may take a little extra work, but the end results — more flavorful meals — are definitely worth it.
+It may take a little extra work, but the end results — more flavorful, tender meals, for one — are definitely worth it.

 Myth 6: You can't cook pasta in the slow cooker

-You'll find a lot of slow cooker pasta recipes that call for the pasta to be made on the side, while the sauce itself is cooked in the slow cooker.
+You'll find a lot of slow-cooker pasta recipes that call for the pasta to be made on the side, while the sauce itself is cooked in the slow cooker.
 Many recipes claim that pasta turns into a mushy mess when cooked in the appliance.
-Nope — you can absolutely cook pasta in a slow cooker.
-There's no one secret to getting it perfect every time, but here are some tips: First, don't use no-boil noodles, as they'll just turn gummy.
-Cooking pasta on the high setting is usually the key to avoiding mushiness.
-And remember, the pasta absorbs a lot of moisture as it cooks, so you'll need to add more sauce, broth or other liquid to the dish than you'd normally use.
+Nope!
+You can absolutely cook pasta in a slow cooker.
+There's no special secret to getting it perfect every time as this will vary by recipe but here are some tips:

 Myth 7: You can leave your slow cooker on all day

-Don't get me wrong, you can absolutely leave your slow cooker on all day — as long as it has a timer that automatically switches to warming mode when the cook time is done.
-This might seem like a no-brainer, but if you're a slow cooker newbie and are investing in a new model, it's absolutely crucial to make sure your appliance has that built-in timer; some of the cheaper or older slow cookers don't have this functionality.
-Many recipes don't need to cook for a full seven or eight hours, so if you set it in the morning and head off to work, your food will be done before you make it back home.
-So double-check that the model you're buying can shut off automatically; otherwise, what's the point?
+Don't get me wrong, you can absolutely leave your slow cooker on for a long time — as long as it has a timer that automatically switches to warming mode when the cook time is done.
+This might seem like a no-brainer, but if you're a slow-cooker newbie and are investing in a new model, it's absolutely crucial to make sure your appliance has that built-in timer as some of the cheaper or older slow cookers don't have this functionality.
+Many recipes don't need to cook for a full seven or eight hours, so if you set it in the morning and head off to work, your food will be really well done before you make it back home.
+If you're springing for a new slow cooker and want to be able to walk away from your meal for a long time, get one that can shut off automatically, otherwise, what's the point?